 CF{size} , is the correction for pond size.
 The correction factor was developed for ponds with bottom areas between 0.6 and 6 acres in size.
-For small ponds (ponds with area equal to 2/3 acre), the correction factor is equal to 1.0.
-For large ponds (ponds with area equal to 6 acres), the correction factor is 0.2, as shown in Equation 4.
+For small ponds (ponds with area less than or equal to 2/3 acre), the correction factor is equal to 1.0.
+For large ponds (ponds with area greater than or equal to 6 acres), the correction factor is 0.2, as shown in Equation 4.